gillham/X16/gload/demo/README.md

 or just used via the emulator.
 It just demonstrates a working nonlinear file startup up.

-It just prints some text, nothing too exiting, but you can see the loader output.
+It just prints some text, nothing too exciting, but you can see the loader output.